Gig in the Sky

-Gig in the Sky was a record-breaking concert performed by the British band Jamiroquai on a private Boeing 757 during February 2007.
+Gig in the Sky was a record-breaking concert performed by the British band Jamiroquai on a private Boeing 757 operated by Titan Airways during February 2007.
 The concert was organised and promoted by Sony Ericsson for the band's compilation album High Times: Singles 1992–2006.

 Concert

 The Gig in the Sky concert began as a competition held by Sony Ericsson that accepted 200 winners onto a private jet to see Jamiroquai play live.
 The jet was a modified Boeing 757 that contained altered lighting, staging and space for the band.
 Jamiroquai's unofficial logo, the Buffalo Man, was painted on the exterior.

 The Gig in the Sky commenced on 27 February 2007, when the flight took off at 4:00 am; it was scheduled to fly from Munich to Athens.
 Midway through the flight, at an altitude of 35,000 feet, the concert commenced, with Jamiroquai playing five songs, including two new songs from their compilation album High Times: Singles 1992–2006, released in November the previous year.

 After touchdown, passengers were invited to attend an after-party held at a nearby hotel in Athens before returning home.